 Lars Eckmann, MD

-Dr. Lars Eckmann, Professor of Medicine in the UCSD Division of Gastroenterology with more than 25 years of experience in microbial pathogenesis and mucosal immunology, will serve as the other Co-Director of the Center.
+Dr. Lars Eckmann, Professor of Medicine in the UCSD Division of Gastroenterology with more than 25 years of experience in microbial pathogenesis and mucosal immunology, serves as the other Co-Director of the Center.
 He has a long-standing research interest in the pathogenesis and treatment of intestinal infections, mucosal immunology, epithelial cell biology, and regulation of inflammatory responses in the intestinal tract.
 He has been the Director of the UCSD Digestive Diseases Research Development Center (“Mini-Center”), which has coordinated and promoted digestive diseases research in San Diego (2008-2014).
 He has also established the UCSD Gnotobiotic Animal Facility as its Scientific Director over the last several years.

 Rohit Loomba, MD

-Dr. Rohit Loomba, Professor of Medicine in the UCSD Division of Gastroenterology, has experience in running a human biorepository and will serve as Director of the Human Translational Core.
+Dr. Rohit Loomba, Professor of Medicine in the UCSD Division of Gastroenterology, has experience in running a human biorepository and serves as Director of the Human Translational Core.
 Dr. Loomba is a leading expert in translational research and innovative clinical trial design in nonalcoholic fatty liver disease (NAFLD) and NASH.
 He currently serves as the Director of the Standard of Care Committee of the NIDDK-sponsored Nonalcoholic Steatohepatitis Clinical Research Network (NASH CRN), and is also a standing member of its steering committee, and genetics sub-committee.
 Dr. Loomba is the adult site PI of the NASH CRN at UCSD.
 He is the founding director of the UCSD NAFLD Translational Research Unit where his team is conducting cutting edge research in all aspects of NAFLD including non-invasive biomarkers, genetics, epidemiology, clinical trial design, imaging end-points, and integrated OMICs using microbiomics, metabolomics, and lipidomics.
 Dr. Brigid Boland serves as the Core’s Co-Director.